garidium/g-ffl-cockpit/README.txt

 * The plugin has features specifically needed for an FFL business.

 == Screenshots ==
-1. The configuration tab show an editor (JSON Editor for those in the know), where distributor and pricing settings can be configured.
+1. The configuration tab shows an editor, where distributors and pricing settings can be configured.
 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+42. v1.3.11 Added configuration validator to Configuration Tab
 41. v1.3.10 Bug Fix for Fulfillment History Download button
 40. v1.3.9 More Minor Cosmetic changes on Product Feed, added MAP in table
 39. v1.3.8 Minor Cosmetic changes on Product Feed